wp-plugins/google-ajax-translation/README.txt

 Tags: google, ajax, jquery, translate, translation, language Requires at least: 2.8
 Tested up to: 2.8
-Stable tag: 0.4.9
+Stable tag: 0.5.0

 Add Google AJAX Translation to your blog.
-This plugin allows your readers to translate your blog posts, pages, or comments into 43 languages.
+This plugin allows your readers to translate your blog posts, pages, or comments into 52 languages.

 == Description ==

 The Google AJAX Translation WordPress plugin provides a quick, simple, and light way to add translation to your blog.

 A "Translate" button can be added to the bottom or top of posts, pages, and/or comments.
 When the button is clicked a popup window opens showing a list of available languages.

-You can choose which of the 43 languages to display in the Administration Panel.
+You can choose which of the 52 languages to display in the Administration Panel.
 The list of languages can be shown as text (in the native language of each language), as flag icons, or as both.
 Flag icons can be confusing and sometimes misleading so I recommend the text option.
 (See this <a href="http://www.google.com/search?q=language+flags">google search for language flags.</a>)

-Most formatting, font, color, etc. changes can be made in the file `google-ajax-translation.css` or you can override them with your own CSS file.

 The plugin detects the browser's preferred language and shows the "Translate" button in that language if available.
 That language is listed first in the popup.
 The tooltip for each language is also translated into the browser's preferred language.
 If the browser's preferred language isn't English a "Translate" button is shown on the Administration Panel that translates the panel.
 See <a href="http://www.w3.org/International/questions/qa-lang-priorities">this page</a> for more information about setting your browser's preferred language.